 As I needed a link so that readers of the wonderful Institute of Making‘ s newsletter could read the full version… there it is!

-I know some of you are more costly ‘commodities’ than others, resulting in more expensive series in paints for example, but all of you are, in my eyes… equally captivating and valuable.
+I know some of you are more costly ‘commodities’ than others, resulting in more expensive series in paints, but all of you are, in my eyes… equally captivating and valuable.

-Then I put you to the binder test and, whilst I’m mulling you on the slab to turn you into paint, some of you seem totally reluctant (not pointing the finger, but Dragon’s blood and charcoal are truly difficult) while others are simply bending over double to please me (top marks are given to Lead White… and, whilst I knew painters were devastated to give it up, I now understand why.)
+Then I put you to the binder test and, whilst I’m mulling you on the slab to turn you into paint, some of you seem totally reluctant (not pointing the finger, but Dragon’s blood and charcoal are truly difficult) while others are simply bending over double to please me (top marks given to lead white… and, whilst I knew painters were devastated to give it up, I now understand why)

-Thinking of you, as opposed to knowing things about you, also means that you are still on my mind, even when I am not in your physical presence.
+Thinking of you, as opposed to knowing things about you, also means that, most of the time, you are still on my mind.

-As I sit in the lavender patch at Vauxhall gardens, I let myself dream that all these creation myths of Man made out of clay, red ochre, be true for example.
-And so, on that whim, I search and find that quite a few respectable scientists are proposing most serious models for the origin of Life using clay as a plausible mechanism.
-(These postulate that complex organic molecules arose gradually on pre-existing, non-organic replication surfaces of silicate crystals in solution) And, IF so, could these molecules at the origin of Life have somehow transmitted a DNA memory of their origins to the first humans so so far down the chain?
+As I sit in the lavender patch at Vauxhall gardens I let myself dream that all those creation myths of man made out of clay, red ochre, be true for example.
+And so, on that whim, I search and find that quite a few respectable scientists are proposing very serious models for the origin of life using clay as a plausible mechanism.
+And, IF so, could these molecules at the origin of Life have somehow transmitted a DNA memory of their origins to the first humans… so so far down the chain?
 Is that even possible?

-I know “the Lord God who formed man of the dust of the ground, and breathed into his nostrils the breath of life” often gets the credit for it and, of course, don’t know who should receive the accolade but certainly think that if it was Her, She chose a good name for that first one, calling the one who would walk Adama — Earth in Hebrew— Adam.
-Contrary to what we have been told, Adam is a generic noun in Hebrew, meaning in fact “mankind” and synonymous with “to be red.”
+I know “the Lord God who formed man of the dust of the ground, and breathed into his nostrils the breath of life” often gets the credit for it and, of course, don’t know who should receive the accolade but certainly think that if it was Her, She chose a good name for that first one who would walk Adama — the Earth in Hebrew… as, Adam is a generic noun in Hebrew meaning in fact “mankind” and synonymous with “to be red.”

 Perhaps humans are offsprings of hematite, the beautiful bloodstone, with which they share iron, oxygen and the colour red inside.
 The same red of ochres, the same red as the stick of pure pigment found in a South African cave, incised some 70 000 years ago by a shaman or a midwife perhaps, a fellow colour worshipper for sure, the same red found on ceremonial masks, in initiation circles, on the ground, on the walls of caves, on our skins and, all the way into burial grounds, on our bones.